Professor Francisco M. Goycoolea

 Profile

-I received my PhD from Cranfield University, UK.
-I have worked as a research scientist at CIAD, Mexico, University of Santiago de Compostela, Spain, and University of Müsnter, Germany.
-Since 2016, he has been a full professor for Biopolymers at University of Leeds, UK.
+Received PhD from Cranfield University, UK.
+Has worked as an indpependent research scientist at CIAD, Mexico, University of Santiago de Compostela, Spain, and University of Müsnter, Germany.
+Since 2016, has been appointed a full professor (Chair in Biopolymers) at the School of Food Science and Nutrition, University of Leeds, UK.

-My field of scientific expertise is in Biopolymer Science and Food Nanobiotechnology.
-My focus of interest in the last years has been on soft nanostructured biomaterials derived from natural polymers, namely polysaccharides and proteins (e.g., hydrogels, polyelectrolyte complexes, colloidal micro- and nanoparticles).
-The self-assembly processes underpinning the structure of these systems at the molecular and supramolecular scales can be used as a blueprint for the rational design of novel functional, ""smart"" food materials.
-I am particularly interested in elucidating the mechanisms of interaction of these materials with mammalian and bacterial cells and on their influence on critical processes known to operate in physical and communication life networks (e.g., mucosa, epithelia, biofilms).
-This understanding underpins the rational design of novel systems for food and health applications.
+The field of scientific expertise is Biopolymer Science.
+The focus of research has been on soft nanostructured biomaterials derived from natural polymers, namely polysaccharides, proteins, and nucleic acids (e.g., hydrogels, polyelectrolyte complexes, micro- and nanoparticles, nanofibres).
+The self-assembly processes underpinning the structure of these systems at the molecular and supramolecular scales can be used for the rational design of novel sustainable foods, food packaging materials, and biomaterials (medical devices).
+Other areas include elucidating the mechanisms of interaction of these materials with mammalian and bacterial cells and their interfaces and gleaning an understanding of critical processes underpinning physical, genetic, ionic, and communication networks (e.g., mucosa, epithelia, biofilms) that underpin their phenotypic transitions.
+This understanding is geared towards the rational design of novel formulations for functional food, precise nutrition, and health applications.

 Responsibilities